Skip to main content

 Example Values

-Here’s an example of the Helm values CNAP generates for a typical Node.js application:
+Here’s an example of the Helm values CNAP generates for a typical Node.js application with an exposed port:

 image: